 Linux nismatch and nisgrep

-On Solaris, nismatch and nisgrep are utilities for searching NIS+ tables.
+On the Solaris operating system, nismatch and nisgrep are utilities for searching NIS+ tables.

 The utilities nismatch and nisgrep can be used to search NIS+ tables.
 The command nisgrep differs from the nismatch command in its ability to accept regular expressions keypat for the search criteria rather than simple text matches.